phylame/jem/jem-core/README.md

-# Jem Core - Core library of jem toolkit
+# Jem Core - Core of the jem toolkit
-**jem-core** provides common interface and book/chapter model
+**jem-core** providing base interfaces and book/chapter models